OluwadareLab/SpliceRead/README.md

 A deep learning framework for canonical and non-canonical splice site classification with synthetic data augmentation and SHAP-based interpretability.

+(See SpliceRead Wiki for Full Documentation on Instruction and Usage)[https://github.com/OluwadareLab/SpliceRead/wiki]

 **Authors:**

 * Khushali Samderiya